 Generally, no. Codes are typically applied for new construction and for renovating existing structures.
 Room additions, for example, might not directly trigger upgrades in the existing service panel unless the panel was determined to be inadequate.
 However, the wiring of the new addition would be expected to meet current codes.
 Prudent homeowners, however, may want to add safety features for their own value.
-Many homeowners, for example, have added GFCI protection to bathroom and outdoor convenience outlets. to apply their products to specific installations.
+Many homeowners, for example, have added GFCI protection to bathroom and outdoor convenience outlets. tion products may offer considerable help to apply their products to specific installations.
 One such source is PolyPhaser Corporation.
 Look under "Ground References," later in this chapter, for a partial list of PolyPhaser's publications.